afvanwoudenberg/guess-who/README.md

 jupyter notebook
 ```

-6. Open Guess Who.ipynb in the browser and run the notebook.
+6. Open guess_who.ipynb in the browser and run the notebook.

 ### Using Voila